Raleigh DeGeer Amyx: Sports collection

 According to the Olympian Collectors Club, his Olympic Medal and memorabilia collection ranks within the top four collections in the world.
 His collection includes over 50 Olympic medals in gold, silver, and bronze dating back to 1896.
 He is a member of the International Society of Olympic Historians, with research interests in the Olympic Movement, Olympic history, promotion of Olympic Games, and Olympic gymnastics.

 Media presence

-Amyx has acquired, authenticated, and appraised historical items for collectors and for entities such as the Smithsonian Institution.
+Amyx acquired, authenticated, and appraised historical items for collectors and for entities such as the Smithsonian Institution.
 Portions of the Raleigh DeGeer Amyx Presidential collection have been exhibited at the Ronald Reagan Presidential Library and the Herbert Hoover Presidential Library and Museum.

-He has made national television appearances, such as on Good Morning America.
+He made national television appearances, such as on Good Morning America.
 His collection was filmed by ABC.
 In addition to TV, a number of newspaper and book references have mentioned him and his collection.
 Auction companies, such as RR Auction, have also published articles and videos featuring Raleigh DeGeer Amyx.